joinpursuit/Pursuit-Core-Web/html_css_dom/the_internet/README.md

 **HTTP Status Codes**

-HTTP messages have special `status codes` that indicate whether the response was successful or not.
-Response codes range from 100-500ish and are broken down into categories:
+HTTP messages have special [Status Codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) that indicate whether the response was successful or not.

+Status codes range from 100-500ish and are broken down into categories:

 - 100 - Information
 - 200 - Success